 AC-130J Ghostrider missions and capabilities

-The aircraft is capable of air refuelling with the Universal Air Refueling Receptacle Slipway Installation (UARRSI) system, but is not fitted with the external hose-and-drogue pods used to refuel other aircraft.
+The aircraft is capable of air refuelling with the universal air refueling receptacle slipway installation (UARRSI) system but is not fitted with the external hose-and-drogue pods for refuelling other aircraft.

 Features of the AC-130J Ghostrider

 The AC-130J Ghostrider has an overall length of 29.3m, a height of 11.9m and wingspan of 39.7m.
 It can operate at a maximum altitude of 28,000ft with a payload of 42,000lb.
 Its maximum take-off weight is 164,000lb.

 The fourth generation gunship aircraft can accommodate two pilots, two combat systems officers, and three enlisted gunners.
 The aircraft is also designed to accommodate the Large Aircraft Infrared Countermeasures (LAIRCM) system.

 The AC-130J is fitted with an AN/ALR-56M radar warning receiver, AN/AAR-47 (V) 2 missile warning system, and AN/ALE-47 countermeasures dispensing system for reduced susceptibility.
 The safety and protection systems of the aircraft include a fuel protection system from ullage explosion, redundant flight critical components, and QinetiQ's Last lightweight composite armour system to protect crew locations and oxygen supply areas from 7.62mm ball projectiles.